Manuel Troncoso de la Concha

+Troncoso assumed the presidency after President Peynado resigned on 24 February 1940, a few weeks before dying on 7 March.
+Despite being the president, Troncoso had little power due to the fact that at the time, he was a puppet of Rafael Trujillo, the de facto leader of the country due to his position as generalissimo, the de facto head of state and head of government of the country at the time since Trujillo created that position in 1934.

 Early life and education

 Troncoso was the son of Jesús María Uladislao Troncoso Troncoso (1855–1923), treasurer and sacristan of the Basilica Cathedral of Santa María la Menor, and Baldomera de la Concha Silva (1844–1923).
 Manuel was educated at the Conciliar Seminary of St. Thomas Aquinas, graduating with a Bachelor of Philosophy and Letters degree on November 25, 1895.
 He also was educated in the law, graduating from Professional Institute on April 3, 1899.

 Professional life

 Troncoso founded the commercial and civil law firm Oficina Troncoso in 1915 in Santo Domingo.
 He served as a judge in the First Instance, Court of Appeal, and Land Court.
 He served on the Supreme Court and as Minister of Justice, Minister of Public Instruction, Minister of Industry and Commerce, Minister of Communications, Minister of the Interior, and Attorney General, and Minister of Finance from 1944 to 1945.
-He was also founding member of the Dominican Academy of History and Chairman of its Board from 1944 until 1955.
+He was also founding member of the Dominican Academy of History and chairman of its board from 1944 until 1955.

-Troncoso was Mayor of Santo Domingo as well as President of The National Electoral Board.
-He was attorney for the International Court and was a professor and Dean of the Law School and Principal of the Autonomous University of Santo Domingo.
-He served as Vice-President of the Republic from 1938 until 1940.
-After serving as President, Troncoso became President of the Senate from 1943 to 1955.
+Troncoso was mayor of Santo Domingo as well as president of The National Electoral Board.
+He was attorney for the International Court and was a professor and dean of the law school and principal of the Autonomous University of Santo Domingo.
+He served as vice-president of the Republic from 1938 until 1940.
+After serving as president, Troncoso became President of the Senate from 1943 to 1955.
 He was coroner of the Judicial District of Santo Domingo from 1911 until the time of his death.

 As an author, Troncoso published Elementos de Derecho Administrativo (lit.
 "Elements of Administrative Law"), Narraciones Dominicanas (lit.
 "Dominican Narratives"), La Ocupación de Santo Domingo por Haití (lit.
 "The Occupation of Santo Domingo by Haiti"), El Brigadier Juan Sánchez Ramírez (lit.
 "Brigadier Juan Sánchez Ramírez"), and Génesis de la Convención Dominico-Americana (lit.
 "Genesis of the Dominican-American Convention").
-He was Editor-in-chief of Listín Diario from 1899 to 1911.
+He was editor-in-chief of Listín Diario from 1899 to 1911.